 Process

 This is the easiest to get right and the most common breakdown.
-Think through who should be involved and ensure it’s a cross-section so all parts of the business have a voice.
+Think through who should be involved and ensure it is a cross-section so all parts of the business have a voice.
 Be clear who is a contributor and who is the decision-maker.
 Making it too democratic can lead to friction or indecision.
 Messaging can involve choices, so prevarication or changing direction mid-flow will bog the process down.
-We’ve seen the existential crisis which can stem from decisions about what the company aims to become.
-That’s not a great path to go down.
+We have seen the existential crisis which can stem from decisions about what the company aims to become.
+That is not a great path to go down.

 Vocabulary